dereksonderegger/444/docs/20_Data_Import.md

 ```

 There is one additional problem that shows up while reading in Excel files.
 Blank columns often show up in Excel files because at some point there was some text in a cell that got deleted but a space remains and Excel still thinks there is data in the column.
 To fix this, you could find the cell with the space in it, or you can select a bunch of columns at the edge and delete the entire columns.
-Alternatively, you could remove the column after it is read into R using tools we'll learn when we get to the *Manipulating Data* chapter.
+Alternatively, you could remove the column after it is read into R using typical data frame manipulation tools.

 Open up the file `Example_4.xls` in Excel and confirm that the data sheet has name columns out to carb.
 Read in the data frame using the following code: